 Me?
 I studied on Christmas Day.
 Doesn’t mean you need to.

-This too is part of making independent choices for your bar prep.
+This too is part of doing what works for you and making independent choices for your bar prep.
 Will your action still get you closer to your dream and keep the momentum going?

 Sometimes we confuse self-sabotage with self-care.
 It’s obviously important to take care of yourself, but at the same time, you know that you have to push yourself too.
 Don’t let anyone make you feel guilty about it.